jeanbaptistejacq/Naturalia-Web-Scraping/README.md

     * function to extract Product Title, Product Price and Timestamp
     * function to send yourself an email when the price hits below a certain level

-2. It contains a CSV file **`NaturaliaScraperDataset.csv`** which contains the final data extracted from the website.
+2. It contains a CSV file **`NaturaliaScraperDataset.csv`** with inside the final data extracted from the website.

 ## Function